-The user is advised in any detailed chronological study to make use of the cross-references in the annually issued SCI Guide and Journal Lists, and to consult periodical directories that provide historical and genealogical information about serials, such as Ulrich's or CASSI.
+The user is advised in any detailed chronological study to make use of the cross-references in the annually issued SCI[®]Guide and Journal Lists, and to consult periodical directories that provide historical and genealogical information about serials, such as Ulrich's or CASSI.

 Compilation of the JCR has, as thoroughly as possible, dealt with these 'minor' problems.
-Maior problems of identification remain, however, and the user and researcher must not expect that they have been solved.
+Major problems of identification remain, however, and the user and researcher must not expect that they have been solved.
 Any general attempt to do so would have been misguided and inevitably abortive.
-We have, thus, in compiling the JCR refrained from combining journal counts on the basis of 'lineage', even when it is clearly definable.
-Except where a title change has been so minor (usually among latter words) that it neither affects the title's position in a catalog listing nor requires additional or different entries, the JCR does not combine counts for related journals (replacements. supersedents. continuations. descendants, etc.).
+We have, thus, in compiling the JCRrefrained from combining journal counts on the basis of 'lineage', even when it is clearly definable.
+Except where a title change has been so minor (usually among latter words) that it neither affects the title's position in a catalog listing nor requires additional or different entries, the JCR does not combine counts for related journals (replacements, supersedents, continuations, descendants, etc.).
 Nor does it combine counts for 'sections' of 'the same journal'.
-JCR leaves it to the user to decide whether or not his purpose recommends that counts be combined in such 09686
+JCR leaves it to the user to decide whether or not his purpose recommends that counts be combined in such cases.

 A particularly well-known example of this problem is that of Soviet journals and their translations.
 To alert the user, an asterisk after a main entry or subentry abbreviation signals that the journal appears in the JCR with counts for both original and translated versions.
 Unfortunately it would be impractical to attempt anything similar for the hundreds of journals that are lineally or otherwise related to others in these lists.
-When, for special purposes, counts have been combined, the user is informed.
+When, for special purposes, counts have been combined, the user is informed, as in the case of the list of 100 most-cited journals shown on page 20.